mrozekma/pytypecheck/README.md

 * `[int]?` -- The function argument can be `None`, but `[None]` is not valid
 * `[int?]?` -- The list can contain `None` elements as well as be `None` itself

+### Tuple types

+A typestring wrapped in parentheses, e.g. `(int)`, is a tuple of that type.
+All the provisos about list types apply to tuple types as well.

 ### Set types

 A typestring wrapped in braces, e.g. `{int}`, is a set of that type.
 All the provisos about list types apply to set types as well.